andrewderekjackson/andrewderekjackson.github.io/_posts/2016-09-20-replacing-the-lenovo-thinkpad-t430-fan.md

 ---
 layout: post
-published: false
+published: true
 title: Replacing the Lenovo Thinkpad T430 Fan
 subtitle: It's very noisy
 ---
 I love my Thinkpad.
 However, it's not perfect.
 The think which irks me the most is the cpu fan - it's a bit noisy.